-Advanced Waste Processing a technique used to sort household rubbish materials, remove all misplaced recyclables and use residual waste to produce electricity and/or heat Bundled Branches a twice-yearly collection provided by council to collect branches and other specified plant material for composting, especially prior to bushfire season Collection contractor the company that picks up waste from properties on behalf of council Container deposit scheme a scheme that provides a small refund (~10 cents per container) on drink containers dropped off at specified locations and sends them for recycling Contamination undesirable items included with collected waste items, for example old clothing disposed in a recycling bin would be considered as contamination Detox Your Home a collection run by the Victorian Government, allowing residents to drop off chemicals for safe disposal Electronic waste unwanted items that are battery-operated or have a power cord Four-stream collection system the new Victorian waste collection system that includes four bin/collection types - Food & Garden Organics, Mixed Recycling, Glass Recycling and Rubbish Hard plastics recyclable plastic household containers that can hold or return to their shape when scrunched; especially food and beverage containers Hard rubbish an annual collection provided by council to collect specified unwanted large, bulky items that cannot be placed into rubbish bins Kerbside bin/ collection waste bins and collections that are collected from the side of the road at the front of resident's properties Landfill a location where rubbish is taken for disposal by burial in enclosed pits Landfill Landfill Levy/ Waste Levy a location where rubbish is taken for disposal by burial in enclosed pits a fee charged on each tonne of rubbish disposed into landfill
+Advanced Waste Processing a technique used to sort household rubbish materials, remove all misplaced recyclables and use residual waste to produce electricity and/or heat Bundled Branches a twice-yearly collection provided by Council to collect branches and other specified plant material for composting, especially prior to bushfire season Circular Economy a system that focuses on reuse and recycling of materials rather than disposing of them as waste (e.g. to landfill), allowing the continued production of goods in a sustainable way Collection contractor the company that picks up waste from properties on behalf of Council Container deposit scheme a scheme that provides a small refund (~10 cents per container) on drink containers dropped off at specified locations and sends them for recycling Contamination undesirable items included with collected waste items, for example old clothing disposed in a recycling bin would be considered as contamination Detox Your Home a collection run by the Victorian Government, allowing residents to drop off chemicals for safe disposal Electronic waste unwanted items that are battery-operated or have a power cord Four-stream collection system the new Victorian waste collection system that includes four bin/collection types - Food & Garden Organics, Mixed Recycling, Glass Recycling and Rubbish Hard plastics recyclable plastic household containers that can hold or return to their shape when scrunched; especially food and beverage containers Hard rubbish an annual collection provided by Council to collect specified unwanted large, bulky items that cannot be placed into rubbish bins Kerbside bin/ collection waste bins and collections that are collected from the side of the road at the front of resident's properties Landfill a location where rubbish is taken for disposal by burial in enclosed pits Landfill Levy/ Waste Levy a fee charged on each tonne of rubbish disposed into landfill Materials Recovery Facility the facility where recyclables collected from kerbside bins are sorted into material types and bundled for recycling.